ldmrqs/ldmrqs/README.md

 ## 👩‍💻 About Me

-- 🧭 I'm currently working as an Infrastructure Support Engineer
+- 🧭 I'm currently working as an Infrastructure Engineer
 - 🛠️ Learning and building in **DevOps, Cloud, and AI**
 - 🎨 Also passionate about **Front-End** — building interfaces that are fun, nostalgic, and a bit chaotic (on purpose)
 - 🌐 Exploring **Full Stack** development with HTML, CSS, JavaScript, Python and Java
-- 🎵 Music fuels my brain: I play guitar, ukulele, bass, and scream at my laptop when Terraform breaks
+- 🎵 Music fuels my brain: I play guitar, ukulele & piano
-- 🤝 I love helping others grow — mentoring, volunteering, and writing docs that don’t suck
+- 🤝 I love helping others grow — mentoring, volunteering, and writing docs
-- 🌍 Based in Porto Alegre, Brazil (but dreaming globally)
+- 🌍 Based in Porto Alegre, Brazil

 ---